Excursion-ConsHein/research-project-page-template/README.md

 - Video module, including video file path (videoSrc, videoLink, etc.), video description (description)
 - Image-text module, including image path (image), title (title), content description (content)
 - BibTeX citation module, including citation content (bibtex)
-- Button interaction module, triggered by button, including button name (button_name), and all other module configuration items above
+- Button interaction module, triggered by button, then add buttons (button_{number}) in sequence, each button includes button name (button_name), and all the above module configuration items

 Note: If there are multiple modules of the same type, you can distinguish them by {module}_{number} to prevent conflicts.

-Currently supported multi-module types are: description, image, title, content, button
+Currently supported multi-module types are: description, image, title, content, button_{number}

 Here is a simple example.